ropensci/rAltmetric/README.md

 Data
 ----

-To obtain the metrics in tabular form for further processing, run any object of class `altmetric` through `altmetric_data()` to get data that can easily be written to disk as a spreadsheet.
+To obtain the metrics in tabular form for further processing, run any object of class `altmetric` through `altmetric_data()` to get a `data.frame` that can easily be written to disk.

 ``` r
 altmetric_data(acuna)